-Although minimum coverage is generally cheaper than full coverage, there are ways that you can purchase more coverage and keep your rates low.
+Minimum coverage car insurance may be cheaper than full coverage, but that’s not the only solution for cheap car insurance.
+It’s possible to have higher policy limits and more coverage options for increased financial protection without breaking the bank.
 If you are searching for the cheapest car insurance in North Carolina, Bankrate’s research may help you decide which car insurance company is right for you.

 The cheapest car insurance companies in North Carolina

 Bankrate’s insurance editorial team began our research by obtaining recent 2021 premium data from Quadrant Information Services for the largest auto insurance companies in North Carolina by market share.
 We also considered a few other important factors in addition to searching for the companies with the cheapest rates.
 We analyzed each provider’s J.D.
 Power customer satisfaction scores and AM Best financial strength ratings to ensure that the companies we featured had more to offer than just affordable rates.

 Based on our search criteria, drivers looking for cheap car insurance in North Carolina may want to consider getting quotes from Geico, State Farm, Erie and North Carolina Farm Bureau.
 Nationwide could also be a good choice if you are seeking minimum coverage, and Penn National also made our list of cheapest full coverage companies.

 The cheapest companies for minimum coverage in North Carolina